ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewingclusters.md

 {{site.data.keyword.attribute-definition-list}}

-# Viewing clusters for vCenter Server instances
+# Viewing clusters for Automated instances
 {: #vc_viewingclusters}

-View the summary and detailed information of the clusters that are provisioned in a VMware vCenter Server® instance.
+View the summary and detailed information of the clusters that are provisioned in a {{site.data.keyword.vcf-auto}} instance.

-## Procedure to view clusters for vCenter Server instances
+## Procedure to view clusters for Automated instances
 {: #vc_viewingclusters-procedure}

-1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > vCenter Server** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources > {{site.data.keyword.vcf-classic-short}}** from the left navigation pane.
-2. In the **vCenter Server** table, click an instance to view the clusters in it.
+2. In the **{{site.data.keyword.vcf-classic}}** table, click an instance to view the clusters in it.
 3. Click the **Infrastructure** tab.
 In the **Clusters** table, view the summary about the clusters:
    * **Cluster name**: The name and type of the cluster.
    * **Cluster type**: The type of cluster.
 Types include witness, consolidated, workload, and edge gateway.